borh/aozora-corpus-generator/README.md

       --min-tokens MIN_TOKENS
                             specify minimum token count to filter files by (default=30000)
+      --no-punc             specify if punctuation should be discarded from tokenized version (default=False)
       --incremental         do not overwrite existing corpus files (default=False) --parallel            specify if processing should be done in parallel (default=True)